egeldenhuys/docks/README.md

 1. [Install Docker](https://docs.docker.com/install/)
 2. [Install Docker Compose](https://docs.docker.com/compose/install/)
 3. Run `sudo docker-compose up` in the docks-demo git directory
+  - **Note**: Docker has to download a large amount of data.
+The process can take up to 30 minutes depending on your internet speed.
 4. Browse to http://127.0.0.1:4200 to access the web interface.
 The API will be running on port `8080`

 ## Warning